eliucs/wiki-pi/README.md

-to aggregate related articles, and then uses natural language processing techniques/algorithms including Porter's Stemmer to normalize text and a modified algorithm using tf-idf (term frequency-inverse document frequency) to perform text summarization (which is explained in the section below), and generate "course content".
+to aggregate related articles, and then uses natural language processing techniques/algorithms including Porter's Stemmer to normalize text and a modified algorithm using tf-idf (term frequency-inverse document frequency) to perform text summarization and generate "course content".

 <table align="center">
     <tr>